 8. Invest in extra wide panels

-The extra wide panels of glass will naturally be more a expensive choice than standard sizes but will ensure reduced sightlines when the doors are closed.
+The extra wide panels of glass will naturally be a more expensive choice as bifold door ideas than standard sizes but will ensure views are unimpeded when the doors are closed.

 9. Open up a small space